TomMunoz3772/electroacPy/docs/02-ad-evaluations.md

                                path_to_grid)       # path to evaluation mesh
 ```

-In that fashion, we load two plotting grids:
+In that fashion, we load two plotting-grids:

 ```python
 system.evaluation_plottingGrid("free-field", "hor_plane", "hor_plane.med")